The Power of the Purse

 “I always tell women, “Don’t donate anything you wouldn’t wear,” she says, “these women are in a shelter, but give them something they can look at and value because they need it.”

-As for Richmond and her family, they closed and moved into a house one month after her initial purse donation in 2017.
-Richmond also started a non-profit organization, Diamond Girl Project, during the pandemic in 2020.
+As for Richmond and her family, they stayed positive while living in a three-bedroom apartment until they bought their new home in 2020, the same year Richmond started her own non-profit, Diamond Girl Project.
 For Power of the Purse, she still cares for the ladies, and they look forward to the project every year.

 Recent Stories